When is a Medical Cover Right for your Dog?

-Dogs who have a wound, stitches, or are recovering from surgery, will benefit from a dog medical protection cover.
-These are a popular alternative to the Elisabeth collar (aka cone of shame) making them essential if your dog hates wearing one.
+Many dogs hate cones after surgery or an injury, so a medical cover is a really nice unfussy alternative.
+Your dog will be much calmer and happier.
+Your dog might have a wound, stitches, or are recovering from surgery and they will benefit from a dog medical protection cover.
+These medical covers are a popular alternative to the Elisabeth collar (aka cone of shame) making them essential if your dog hates wearing one.

 Likewise, bandages are needed if your dog has a wound or stitches that need to be dressed and kept clean.
 The right bandages can also be used as support for mildly arthritic joints.
 Every dog owner should keep bandages to hand as essential first aid items, in case of an emergency.